Loughton03/Threat-Hunt-Report-Unauthorized-TOR-Usage/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `employee`.
+TOR usage was confirmed on the endpoint `win-11-vul-pro` by the user `civil7948`.
 The device was isolated, and the user's direct manager was notified.

 ---